jdittrich/userNeedResearchBook/text/allURBook.md

 Thus the agreement is clear for both sides.
 See in the Appendix for an [example of such a form](#consentForm).

-After you got the consent of the participant you can start the research session.
+After you got the consent of the participant, you can start the research session.